 We also recommend Diceware for generating strong passphrases; easier to remember, easier to type (especially on mobile keyboards) and generally stronger than 8-random-character passwords.
-It is very important that the words are selected randomly, not taken out of a book or something.
-We prefer six- or seven-word passphrases.
-Users are now using ssh keys, and Diceware is great at generating long passphrases that get typed once upon starting up a keyring/session manager.
-More about DiceWare
+It is very important that the words be selected randomly, not taken out of a book or something.
+We prefer six- or seven-word passphrases, but four would probably be adequate for our local logins.
+Users are now using ssh keys, and Diceware is great at generating long passphrases that get typed once upon starting up a keyring/session manager